 BUSS 3940 Business Issues in Ministry (3; ESp)

 CCST 3740 Peoples of the World (3; F)

 \CCST 4020 Contemporary Issues in World Mission (3; F)

 CHED 3450 Family Life and Ministry (3; Sp)

 CHED 4400 Children's Ministry (3; OF)

 CHED 4420 Ministry to Adults (3; OF)

 \HIST 4010 History of World Mission (3; OF)

 \MINS 3050 Preaching II (3; OSp)

-MINS 3106 Women in Church and Society (3; TBA)

 MINS 4520 Pastoral Skills (3; ESp)

 MINS 4770 Church Planting (3; OSp)

 \PSYC 3015W Adult Development (3; ESp)

-or \PSYC 3025W Child Development (3; Sp and EF)
+or \PSYC 3025 Child Development (3; Sp and EF)

 PSYC 3620 Counseling Skills (3)

 THEO 4000 Spiritual Formation (3; ESp)

 THEO 4100 Theological Issues in Ministry (3; EF)

 \THEO 4710W Theology of World Mission (3; Sp)

 YUTH 3110 Youth Ministry I (3; F)

 YUTH 4330 Youth Culture and Issues (3; Sp)

 \YUTH 4340 Counseling Adolescents (3; EF)

 SAMPLE TOTAL PROGRAM

+General Education Courses 54

-Foundational Studies 62 General Ministries Major 48-49 Unrestricted Electives 13-14
+General Ministries Major 48-49 Unrestricted Electives 21-22 TOTAL 124

-TOTAL 124

 HISTORY MAJOR

 The History major is designed for students interested in the richness and complexity of the human experience, across geographic areas and time periods.
 At the heart of the liberal arts, history seeks to develop not only a knowledge of the past, but also an appreciation of history as an intellectual discipline that employs a wide variety of scholarly methodologies in its efforts to understand that past.
-A major in history at Simpson University provides excellent preparatory training for multiple career paths including education, public history, business, industry, commerce, and professional careers in public, private and governmental sectors as well as graduate and professional school.
+A major in history at Simpson University provides excellent preparatory training for multiple career paths including education, public history, business, industry, commerce, and professional careers in public, private and governmental sectors, as well as graduate and professional school.
 Specializations include U.S., European, Non-Western/Non-U.S. or Pre-Law.

 The Pre-Law specialization is designed for students who may pursue careers in government, politics or history, or who may seek admission to law school.
 While there is no specific major or minor required for most careers in law or for entry into law school, courses requiring research, critical thinking and reasoning give graduates of this program a strong foundation for further study of the law.
 In addition to completing courses to strengthen oral and written expression, reading comprehension, and creative and critical thinking, students should join the campus pre-law society and work closely with the Pre-Law advisor for guidance with particular academic and professional goals.

-FOUNDATIONAL STUDIES (62)
+GENERAL EDUCATION COURSES (51)

 See courses on p.
-36.

-Exception:

-Take the following course under HUMANITIES: GEOG 3210 World Regional Geography (3)

-MAJOR REQUIREMENTS (44-60)

-CORE COURSES (14)

-HIST 1500 Intro to History (2; F)

-HIST 2330 U.S. History to 1877 (3; F)

-HIST 2340 U.S. History from 1877 (3; Sp)

-\HIST 3340 History of California (3; Sp) \HIST 4320W Historiography (3; F)

-In addition to taking the minimum courses required in the following specializations, the student must complete one of the specializations (30):

-Two of the following (6):
+37.

+Exceptions: Take HUMA 1450 World Civilizations under ARTS & HUMANITIESThe following courses under ARTS & HUMANITIES are also included in the History major.
+Completing these courses in the major fulfills the General Education requirement.
+HIST 2330 U.S. History to 1877 HIST 2340 U.S. History from 1877 MAJOR REQUIREMENTS (44-60) COMMON COURSES (17) GEOG 3210 World Regional Geography (3) HIST 1500 Intro to History (2; F) HIST 2330 U.S. History to 1877 (3; F) HIST 2340 U.S. History from 1877 (3; Sp) \HIST 4320W Historiography (3; F) HUMA 1460 World Civilizations II (3; Sp) In addition to taking the minimum courses required in the following specializations, the student must complete one of the specializations (30-36): Two of the following (6):

 (Three for a U.S. specialization - 9)

+\HIST 3340 History of California (3; Sp)

 \HIST 4300 Colonial America (3; EF)

 \HIST 4305 American Revolution and Early Republic (3; OSp)

 \HIST 4338 Civil War and Reconstruction (3; OF)

 \HIST 4345 Rise of Modern America (3; OSp)

-\HIST 4360 Selected Topics in U.S. History (3; EF)
+\HIST 4360 Selected Topics in U.S. History (3; OF)

 \HIST 4370 U.S. Since WWII (3; ESp)

+\Course has prerequisites; check course descriptions on p.
+65.

 Three of the following (9):